andriisoldatenko/asoldatenko.org/content/en/posts/debugging-inside-k8s-env.md

     Debug Pods
       kubectl describe pods POD_NAME
         My pod stays pending
-            You don't have enough resources
+            You do not have enough resources
             You are using hostPort
         My pod stays waiting
             Have you pushed the image to the registry?